List of A Certain Magical Index characters: Kuroko Shirai

 Kuroko Shirai (白井 黒子) is a first-year student and Mikoto Misaka's kōhai.
 She is one of the main protagonists of A Certain Scientific Railgun.
 Kuroko is a Level 4 esper with an ability called "Teleport" (Terepōto) which allows her to teleport herself or objects she touches under a total weight of around 130-137 kg to anywhere within a radius of around 81-85 m, but her ability it requires an amount of concentration for successful execution.
 She is a member of Judgment and generally carries a strap of nails around her thighs, which she used during her work to pin down enemies.
 Kuroko has an obsessive and perverted crush on Mikoto, whom she addresses as "Onē-sama" (おねえさま, revered big sister) or "Sissy" in the anime series' English dub.
 She is on the constant lookout for a chance to get physically intimate with her, which ends up in her being electrocuted.
 She gets jealous of other people who got Mikoto's attention, mostly Toma Kamijo.
 Kuroko officially debuts in the eighth volume of A Certain Magical Index when she investigates a robbery of the remnants of the Tree Diagram and discovers Mikoto's involvement in the incident.
 She gets injured by Awaki Musujime during their fight in a restaurant, but she is later saved by Tōma and Mikoto before Awaki can unleash an enormous teleported mass on her.
-After the events surrounding the Tree Diagram, Kuroko is confined to a wheelchair for some time because of the injuries she sustained from the battle.
+After the events surrounding the Tree Diagram, Kuroko has been a wheelchair user for some time because of the injuries she sustained from the battle.
 In A Certain Magical Index: Genesis Testament, Kuroko works with Anti-Skill to apprehend the members of the dark side organization during Operation Handcuffs and later teams up with Toma, Alice Anotherbible, and Yōen Hanatsuyu to stop the rampage of Frillsand #G following the conclusion of the operation.